Doctoral Programme in Law - for the Doctoral Candidate

 It is also possible to study part-time while at work.
 However, in this case it normally takes longer to graduate.
 While the target net time for completing the doctoral studies is four years, it is longer when working simultaneously.

-In Autumn 2019 the Doctoral Programme in Law has invited applications to Doctoral candidate positions funded by UTUGS.
+In Autumn 2020 the Doctoral Programme in Law has invited applications to Doctoral candidate positions funded by UTUGS.
+The results will be published here in the end of November.

 Please contact the coordinator of the Docotral Programme in Law.